Akre in Kurdistan, tucked away in northern Iraq, is a beautiful place that hasn’t been visited by many tourists.

 Is it risky to travel to Akre in Kurdistan?

-When it comes to travel safety: Akre, is a safe place, very low crime, but closer to the borders of Turkey it is not safe.
-Travel with a local to be safe.
+When it comes to travel safety, Akre is a safe place, with very low crime, but closer to the borders of Turkey, it is not safe.
+Travel with a local or guide, or at least with a group to be safe.

 Can you recommend a time to visit Akre in Kurdistan?